sjubusel/MJC-School/stage #0/module #4 OOP Fundamentals/oop_fundamentals.md

 ## Objects
 Object is a core concept to understand OOP.
 Let's find an example of objects from real-world: a dog.
 All real-life objects have two main features: state and behaviour.
 Dogs have the following state: nickname, breed, color, character; and the following behaviour: barking, eating, guarding, wagging tail.
 Software objects are conceptually similar to real-world objects: they consist of state and related behavior as well.
 An object stores its state in fields (variables) and defines its behavior through methods (functions).
 Methods operate on an object's internal state and serve as the primary mechanism for communication among objects.
+Fiels and methods of classes are called their members.
+It is common practise to name class members in lowercase in compliance with ["camelCase" style](https://betterprogramming.pub/string-case-styles-camel-pascal-snake-and-kebab-case-981407998841).
 More detailed information about objects can be found [here](https://docs.oracle.com/javase/tutorial/java/concepts/object.html).

 ## Classes